heathngordon/heathngordon.github.io/about.md

 Random animal facts?
 Birds?
 Stories?
 Drawing?
 If there's any of that (especially the birds), then I'm hooked.

 The name's Heather.
-I enjoy watching birds and taking pictures of them.
-I love to write stories, explore different hypotheticals, but most of all, read dystopian stories (especially the new *Red Rising* trilogy by Pierce Brown).
+Animals, birds, writing stories, reading, and running, just to name a few of my hobbies that, when combined, make quite an enjoyable adventure through life.

 On this blog, you'll find a collection of all my birding pictures (and a few miscellanious others) taken with my Canon PowerShot SX520 HS, a collaboration of my stories (mostly unfinished, unrefined ideas), and some random thoughts my brain.